flastar-fr/FlaPU2Engine/README.md

 For now the only way to tell to the program which file you want to execute is by modifying the hard coded file name in the main file and making sure the file is in the ressource source folder at compilation.
 To see the result, you have to look at the values displayed after the program execution, which represent the values of the 6 first registers.

+### Compile
+To compile and launch the main program you have to have xmake installed and launch the ``xmake run FlaPU2Engine`` command.
+This command will start downloading ImGui and all dependencies and then compile to execute.
+Same for the unit tests and launch ``xmake run tests``.
+Same as before, it will download this time the gtest package.
+All this configuration can be found in [the xmake.lua file](xmake.lua).

 ## How to program ?
 With the ISA and some really basic knowledge of assembly, you should be able to program in my assembly language.
 However, you may need some extra information on some particular things.